Lionel (Arthurian legend): Arthurian legend

-When their father dies in battle against King Claudas, Lionel and Bors are rescued by the Lady of the Lake and raised in her otherworldly kingdom alongside her foster-son Lancelot.
+After their father dies in battle against King Claudas, the young Lionel and Bors are rescued from the court of Claudas by the Lady of the Lake's damsel Seraide and then raised in her otherworldly kingdom, alongside her foster-son Lancelot, where Seraide becomes Lionel's lady.
 Like Bors and Lancelot, Lionel becomes a Knight of the Round Table upon reaching the age and then proving himself in heroic deeds.

 One day, while travelling with Lancelot as a young man, Lionel is captured by the rogue knight Turquine, who whips him with briars and throws him in the dungeon.
 The scenario repeats itself later while he is on the Quest for the Holy Grail, where he proves very unworthy of the blessed object by trying to kill his brother for not rescuing him.
 Bors had seen Lionel getting beaten and led away, but had to make a decision to save either him or a young girl being dragged in the opposite direction.
-He saves the girl, and fears Lionel dead.
-But Lionel escapes, and attacks Bors the next time they meet.
-Bors proves himself worthy of the Grail when he refuses to fight back, and Lionel kills a hermit and Sir Calogrenant, a fellow Knight of the Round Table, when they try to protect Bors from his wrath.
-Before Lionel can strike his brother, however, God intervenes and immobilises him.
+He saves the girl and fears Lionel dead, but Lionel escapes and attacks Bors the next time they meet.
+Bors proves himself worthy of the Grail when he refuses to fight back, and Lionel kills a hermit and Calogrenant, a fellow Knight of the Round Table, when they try to protect Bors from his wrath.
+Before Lionel can strike his brother, however, God himself intervenes and immobilises him.

 Lionel and the rest of his family follow Lancelot into exile when the affair with Queen Guinevere is exposed.
-Lionel participates in the battles against King Arthur and becomes King of Gaunnes.
+Lionel participates in the battles against King Arthur and is crowned as the King of Ganis (or Gaul).
 After the Battle of Camlann (Salisbury), Lancelot's family returns to Britain to defeat the remainder of Mordred's forces.
-Lionel is slain by Mordred's young son Melehan; Bors avenges his death.
+In a battle near Winchester, Lionel is slain by Mordred's young son Melehan and Bors avenges his death.
+In a modified ending in Le Morte d'Arthur, Lionel is instead killed in London while searching for Lancelot after Arthur's death.

+His symbolic namesake, Lyonnel, appears in the quasi-prequel Perceforest.
+There, he is an ancestor of both Lancelot and Guinevere as well as Tristan, who had lived in the time of King Alexander (Alexander the Great).